Internal Peer Review

 What is required

 Peer review should be arranged from at least two reviewers who are independent to the research.
 Reviewers are usually internal to the University but external reviewers can be used, where appropriate.
-Senior staff in your School, or your Business Development Officer, may be able to provide guidance on identifying appropriate peer reviewers.
+Senior staff in your School, or your Research Development Executive (RDE), may be able to provide guidance on identifying appropriate peer reviewers.

 Please ensure you approach your peer reviewers early and agree a reasonable timescale for them to receive, review and return comments on your application.

 Expectations of peer reviewers

 - Consider yourself as a ‘critical friend’ by offering constructive, impartial and honest advice to help to increase the overall quality of a proposal;

 - Review all parts of the application: e.g. JeS form, budget, Data Management Plan etc– not just the plan of work;

 - Provide written comments to the applicant in any preferred format e.g. by email, tracked copy of the proposal; using a proforma (example here or, if you only have a few remarks, please provide these in the peer reviewer approval box in Worktribe;